-2.3 Improvements in NAPLAN Bands
+2.3 Improvements in NAPLAN bands

 Obviously, not all year levels that participated in Track Your Success are required to sit NAPLAN.
-However, we thought it beneficial to measure how students were tracking, based on the NAPLAN bands.
+However, we thought it beneficial to measure how students were tracking, based on the NAPLAN bands given that these are a national standard.

-The students' raw scores were fed into the official score equivalence tables to determine the NAPLAN bands of each individual student at the time of testing.
-The graph below shows the change in students' band between the pre-Seven Steps and post-Seven Steps testing.
+The students' raw scores were fed into the official NAPLAN score equivalence tables to determine the NAPLAN bands of each individual student at the time of testing.
+The graph below shows the change in students' bands between the pre- and post-Seven Steps testing.